trailblazer/trailblazer.github.io/gems/cells/api.md

   self.view_paths = ["app/views"]
 ```

+Note that the default view paths are different if you're using the [Trailblazer-style file structure](trailblazer.html).

 ## Template Formats

-Cells provides a handful of popular Erb, Haml, etc.
+Cells provides support for a handful of popular template formats like ERB, Haml, etc.

-Various template engines are supported but need to be added to your Gemfile.
+You need to add the specific template engine to your Gemfile:

 * [cells-erb](https://github.com/trailblazer/cells-erb)
 * [cells-hamlit](https://github.com/trailblazer/cells-hamlit) We strongly recommend using [Hamlit](https://github.com/k0kubun/hamlit) as a Haml replacement.